Coronavirus digest: Global cases pass 150 million | DW | 30.04.2021

 Here is the latest coronavirus-related news from around the world.

-Two other people who travelled to India were also infected with the variant in southeastern France.
+Two other people who traveled to India were also infected with the variant in southeastern France.

 Germany's confirmed number of coronavirus cases has increased by 24,329 to 3,381,597, data from the Robert Koch Institute (RKI) for infectious diseases showed.
 The reported death toll rose by 306 to 82,850.